cognate-lang/cognate-editor-support/README.md

 ```

 ### Known Bugs:
-- Operators will not be highlighted when not padded with whitespace.
+- Operators inside function names are highlighted as operators.
-- When two operators are separated by only one space, the second one is not highlighted.
-- Pascal case bugs out the highlighting.
-'DefineIf' is highlighted as Define and as If.